Zormolo/gamifikation_iTop/README.md

-# Gamifikation for iTop
+# Gamifikation for iTop [Prototype]

+This extension should support the work with iTop.
+It gives the opportunity to all users with a player class to gain EXP and level up for greater working experience.
+New members of your team can learn easier all iTop features,  because they get more and more access to all features of iTop over time.

 ## Level system

-A User gains EXP for diffent activities in iTop, e.g. created a object, deleted a object or finish a ticket.
-Every activity gives an different amount of EXP.
+A User gains EXP for different activities in iTop, e.g. created an object, deleted an object or finish a ticket.
+Every activity gives a different amount of EXP.
-The max. level is planed to be 25. [more or infinite are possible as well]
+The max. level is planned to be 25. [more or infinite are possible as well]

-A User gets better userrights or more funcionality from iTop for a higher level.
+A user gets better user rights or more functionality from iTop for a higher level.

 ## EXP